 Funded by a grant from the Library of Congress, the Teaching with Primary Sources (TPS) program at Quincy University provides free CPDU professional development opportunities for K-12 in-service and pre-service educators on accessing and implementing within their curriculum the millions of primary source items digitized on the Library of Congress Web site.

-The TPS program at Quincy University provides FREE professional development training (includes CPDU hours) to K-12 inservice and preservice educators in west central Illinois.
+The TPS program at Quincy University provides FREE professional development training (includes PD Hours) to K-12 inservice and preservice educators in west central Illinois.
 Graduate Credit is available at a reduced tuition rate.

 Basic TPS Series:

 Schools and school districts* (both public and private) with at least 5 teachers interested in participating can schedule FREE on-site training at their school.